Dairy-Free Vegetable Quiche (With Eggs)

 Pre-heat the oven to 350 degrees F.

-Heat oil in a large saute pan over medium-high heat.
+Meanwhile, heat oil in a large saute pan over medium-high heat.
 Add onions, chopped red peppers, and asparagus, and saute for 5 minutes, or until the onions are translucent and the asparagus is cooked.
 Remove from heat.

 In a separate large bowl, whisk together eggs, flour, baking powder, rice or almond milk, salt, paprika, thyme, chipotle powder, and black pepper.
 Stir in the sauteed vegetables and fresh spinach, and stir until well combined.